DEVANSH-DVJ/Compressed-Sensing-Tomography/README.md

 Execute `fbp.m`, `cs1.m`, `cs2.m` and `cs3.m` in MATLAB to reproduce the results.
 The code is tested on MATLAB 2020b, but should work on other versions of MATLAB with no or little changes.

+## Results

+We worked on 6 slices present in `data/`.
+FBP and CS Tomography worked on one slice each, whereas 2 slice Coupled CS Tomography and 3 slice Coupled CS Tomography worked on two and three slices respectively.
+We evaluated the reconstructed slices by computing RMSE (Relative Mean Square Error) w.r.t. original slices.